You may think that eating at a convenience store sounds weird, but I can guarantee that you will love eating at a

-Even though each convenience store differs in size and products on the shelf, the majority of them sell similar products, and you can be sure to find excellent customer service at every store.
+Even though each convenience store differs in size and products on the shelf, the majority of the 7-11’s have similar products, and you can be sure to find excellent customer service at every store.

-First, the most popular convenience store has a wide range of food, which I will talk about later.
+First, I love how all the 7-11 in Taiwan have a wide range of food, which I will talk about later.

 Some of the bigger 7-Eleven’s have Muji products on the shelf.
 It really does come in handy if you forget your toiletries at home, or didn’t bring enough underwear!
 Ha!
 Or if you need a stapler in the middle of the night.
 Ha!

 1. Xiao long bao (soup dumpling)

 But in Taiwan, 7-11 stores also sell frozen xiao long bao.
 There are six soup dumplings inside the package.
 And it even comes with soy sauce and a tiny fork.

 I must say that the xiao long bao at 7-11 is quite good.
 It is tasty and satisfying.

 When you purchase the xiao long bao at 7-11, you can use their microwave to heat the soup dumplings.
 It has microwave instructions on the package, so you know exactly how long it takes to warm up the soup dumplings.

 While I was in Alishan, I bought the soup dumplings, and the cashier microwaved it for me.
 And he even had a piece of cardboard paper cut to the exact size of the package and used it as a tray for the steaming hot dumplings.
 How thoughtful, right?

 2. Onigiri (Japanese rice ball)

 Onigiri (Japanese rice ball) is a favourite item on the shelves of 7-11 in Taiwan and Japan.
 It is really in the shape of a triangle.
 Maybe it should be called Japanese triangle rice.
 Ha!

 Each onigiri has the perfect amount of rice, a sheet of crispy seaweed and different ingredients.
 The onigiri in Taiwan has unique ingredients like pork floss, braised pork, shrimp, and various types of fish.
 Each one costs NT$30+.

 3. Hot sushi roll with grilled meat